 3. Create social groups

 Supporting the mental health of your employees isn’t just about providing them with the services they need when they’re mentally unwell.
 It’s also about building a workplace with meaningful connections.
 Social isolation is a growing concern for many, and for some, work is the only place they get to interact with others.
-Provide your employees with opportunities to connect with one another; whether it’s a book club, Friday night drinks or special interest group, employees that are better connected are also more collaborative and work better as a team.
-Bonus points for active group activities too, like a morning walking group or team sport.
+With many of us still working from home, it’s getting even harder to connect.
+But just like we’ve found new ways to collaborate on projects, we can find new ways to connect virtually.
+Host virtual chit chats using Zoom that cater to different interest groups.
+Whether it’s a book club, Friday night drinks or a cook-along, all of these activities can be replicated online.
+Employees that are better connected are also more collaborative and work better as a team.
+If your city allows it, bonus points for active group activities too, like a morning walking group or a competition for achieving daily steps.
 Staying active is an important part of mental wellness.

 4. Promote learning